kartikrathee95/Amazon-S3/README.md

-# Amazon-S3--Cloud-Storage
+# Amazon S3 Cloud Storage

 This project is a cloud storage solution inspired by Amazon S3, where users can upload, download, share, search, and manage their files securely.
-The backend is built using FastAPI and the frontend is built using React.
+The backend is built using **FastAPI**, and the frontend is built using **React**.

+---

 ## Table of Contents